Financing a car has certain effects on your car insurance policy, but not all of them will cost you money.

 Lenders Require Full Coverage

-Example: John purchased a $10,000 car with cash and didn't want to pay for full coverage insurance because he felt his risk of damage was very low.
+Example: Joan purchased a $20,000 car with $10,000 cash and a $10,000 loan, but didn't want to pay for full coverage insurance because she felt the risk of damage was very low.
+The lender required both comprehensive and collision coverage.
+The car insurance rate doubled with the additional coverage requirement because the car was relatively new.

-You might think that if your car is not in use year-round, you’re off the hook for this additional requirement, but that is not typically the case.
-Most financed cars are required to carry full coverage all year round until the loan is paid off per the lender.
-Some lenders will allow you to put vehicles in storage when it is not in use but documentation from your insurance carrier will probably be required along with your signature verifying you will not drive the vehicle.
-The lender will most likely have a specific form you will take to your insurance agent for them to fill out.
-Storage on a vehicle can be a big cost savings and it is worth it to ask your lender if it is a possibility.
+Some lenders will allow you to put vehicles in storage when not in use, but documentation from your insurance carrier will probably be required along with your signature verifying you will not drive the vehicle.
+The lender will most likely have a specific form for your insurance agent to fill out.
+Storage of a vehicle can be a big cost-saving and it is worth it to ask your lender if it is a possibility.

-The lender agrees and has John fill a form out and take it to his insurance agent for final completion.
-John's insurance rate is reduced all winter long because of the change in coverage.
-He will need to contact his insurance agent in the spring to increase coverage back to full coverage.
+Example: John financed a new convertible to ride around in for the summer months.
+He wanted to keep it in good condition, so he drove an old pickup truck in winter.
+He asked his lender if he can reduce his insurance coverage in the winter months to comprehensive only.
+The lender agreed and had John complete a form and take it to his insurance agent for final completion.
+John's insurance rate was reduced all winter long because of the change in coverage.
+He will need to contact his insurance agent in the spring to return to full coverage.

-Luckily, he is still in his grace period when he submits his payment.
+Example: Joe financed a new car through his credit union and listed them as a loss payee on his car insurance.
+A few months later he got behind on his car insurance and paid past his due date.
+Luckily, he was still in his grace period when he submitted his payment.
 The credit union received a notice of the payment being late.
-The lender calls the insurance company to find out if the payment has been paid.
-Confirmation of the payment is verified but had the payment not been submitted it could have led to the lender placing a third party car insurance policy on his vehicle.
+The lender called the insurance company to find out if the payment was made.
+Confirmation of the payment was verified, but if the payment had not been submitted, it could have led to the lender placing a third-party car insurance policy on the vehicle.

-Buying a New or Newer Car
+When Financing a New or Late-Model Car

 Whether you are buying a new car or upgrading to a newer car, your car insurance rates are likely to change.
 Often rates go up because you are insuring a more expensive vehicle.
 Lots of factors affect the cost of insurance.